Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 One of the most buzzed about toys of 2021, the best-selling Got2Glow Fairy Finder is a jar designed to search for virtual fairies.
 Similar in concept to Pokémon and Tamagotchi, kids search for little winged BFFs wherever they roam.
 Once caught, they function as digital pets.
 Each jar offers 30 virtual fairies to find, 100 in all.
 Fairies can even be traded among friends.

-The WowWee Got2Glow Fairy Finder sold out when it was reduced to $35 on Amazon, though don't count out the possibility of a restock.
+Reduced to $35 by Amazon, the WowWee Got2Glow Fairy Finder was sold out on the site last we checked.
+But don't count out the possibility of a restock.

 WowWee Got2Glow Fairy Finder, $35 (reduced from $40)